tomgoter/jetson_lip_reading/README.md

 `cp /data/saved_models/logs-<model_name>/tacotron_pretrained/tacotron*<step_number>* /jlrdata/<folder for model>`

 ### Inference on Jetson
-1. Download model from object store
+1. Download model from object store and save to backup disk on jetson (i.e., '/data'): refer to the path to this model as <model_path>
-2. Download test data from object store (if not already present)
+2. Download test data from object store (if not already present) and save to backup disk on jetson (i.e., '/data').
+This should include the preprocessed folder and all of the subfolders for the videos listed in test.txt.
+Record the path to the root directory (directory which contains test.txt and preprocessed/) as <data_path>
-3. Clone this respository
+3. Clone this respository `git clone https://github.com/tomgoter/jetson_lip_reading.git`
 3. Create docker image for inference (if not already existing):
 ```
 cd /path/to/jetson_lip_reading